Welsh-language literature: Hymns

-Developments in Welsh poetry in the first decades of the nineteenth century were a continuation of the trends established in the eighteenth.
-As the Methodist Revival continued and non-conformist chapels took increasing hold of the spiritual lives of Wales's population, a strong native tradition of hymn-writing emerged, drawing on the example of Williams Pantycelyn (see above).
-Prominent Welsh hymn-writers of this first part of the century included David Charles (1762–1834) and Robert ap Gwilym Ddu (1766–1850), however undoubtedly the finest and most influential figure in this tradition in this period (and perhaps any) was the short-lived Ann Griffiths (1776–1805).
-Although she died in comparative obscurity and her complete poetic output consists of only seventy stanzas over twenty-seven hymns, she would later become recognised as a major religious poet of almost cult-like popularity and an important figure in Welsh nonconformism; she would even become the subject of a 21st-century musical.
-She was the first female writer to be widely acknowledged as a part of the literary canon in Welsh, as evidenced by the fact she is the only female poet included in 1962's Oxford Book of Welsh Verse.
+Developments in Welsh poetry in the first decades of the 19th century continued the trends established in the 18th.
+As the Methodist revival continued and nonconformist chapels took increasing hold of the spiritual lives of Wales's population, a strong native tradition of hymn-writing emerged, drawing on the example of Williams Pantycelyn (see above).
+Prominent Welsh hymn-writers of this first part of the century included David Charles (1762–1834) and Robert ap Gwilym Ddu (1766–1850); however, undoubtedly the finest and most influential figure in this tradition in this period (and perhaps any) was the short-lived Ann Griffiths (1776–1805).
+She died in comparative obscurity and her complete poetic output consists of only seventy stanzas over twenty-seven hymns, but she was later recognised as a major religious poet of almost cult-like popularity and an important figure in Welsh nonconformism; she was even the subject of a 21st-century musical.
+She was the first female writer to be widely acknowledged as a part of the literary canon in Welsh: she is the only female poet included in the Oxford Book of Welsh Verse in 1962.

-Many hymns from this period sung in chapels and churches to this day.
-While the hymn in Welsh is inextricably linked with the nonconformist tradition, it was cross-denominational with hymn-writers such as Ieuan Glan Geirionydd (1795–1855) working in the Established Church.
-He, alongside Methodists like Eben Fardd (1802–1863) and Congregationalists like Gwilym Hiraethog (1802–1883) would also make significant contributions to the Welsh hymn tradition in the second quarter of the century.
-However, notwithstanding the contribution of later poets such as Elfed (1860–1953), in the view of R. M. Jones, there was little development in Welsh hymn-writing after the 1850s, which Jones attributed to the increasing respectability and establishment nature of nonconformity by the later part of the century.
+Many hymns from this period are sung in chapels and churches to this day.
+The hymn in Welsh is inextricably linked with the nonconformist tradition thanks to the enduring influence of Williams Pantycelyn (see 18th Century above), but it quickly developed into a cross-denominational tradition, with hymn-writers such as Ieuan Glan Geirionydd (1795–1855) and Nicander (1809–1874) working in the Established Church.
+They, alongside Methodists like Eben Fardd (1802–1863), Congregationalists like Gwilym Hiraethog (1802–1883) and others like Robert ap Gwilym Ddu (1766–1850) who were not committed to any denomination would also make significant contributions to the Welsh hymn in the second quarter of the century.
+However, notwithstanding the contribution of later hymn-writers such as Elfed (1860–1953), in the view of R. M. Jones, there was little development in Welsh hymn-writing after the 1850s, which Jones attributed to the increasing respectability and establishment nature of nonconformity by the later part of the century.